salimbenghorbel/crazy-practical/docs/README.md

 # crazy-practical
 Crazyflie hardware practical for the Aerial Robots course at EPFL.

-In this practical, you will learn how to program a [Crazyflie](https://www.bitcraze.io/) to precisely land on a platform with the help of minimal sensory information.
+In this practical, you will learn how to program a [Crazyflie](https://www.bitcraze.io/) to find and precisely land on a platform with the help of minimal sensory information.
 You will work in a team of maximum 4 members.
 Teams will be defined at the beginning of the course.

 <p align="center">
 <img width=400 src="https://github.com/dronecourse-epfl/crazy-practical/blob/master/docs/pictures/crazypractical_02.png"/>
 </p>

-**TODO: update image here!**
+The drone takes off from a fixed position placed on the cow-pattern carpet made of 4 by 4 pieces.
+Thanks to the optic-flow sensor and a z-range finder it can track its movements and find the landing pad on the carpet.
+Once that the position of the landing pad is correctly estimated, the drone has to precisely land on it.

 To complete the practical, follow carefully the instructions below.
 They will guide you through the assembling of the hardware, the installation of the required software and the algorithm coding.

-At the end of the practical, on Tue 26th May, we will organize a competition during the course hours where your algorithm will compete.
-The grading will be done accoring to the following criteria:
+The second to last day of the practical, on Mon 25th May, every team will be given the coordinates of where to place the box on the matrass and by the end of the practical, on Tue 26th May, you will submit a video of your drone performing the task with a close-up of the final landing.
+The grading will be done accoring to the following criteria.

 ## Grading